mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 While the rich set of data invites the cross referencing of the many sources, it also presents challenge on how to deal effectively with the large amounts of data being gathered.
 The use of a 360 camera reduces the amount of live video footage of interactions needed.
 Instead of multiple cameras pointed in different directions to capture participant interaction, participants are arranged in a square pointing inwards towards a central 360 degree camera.

+Check viability of data at each stage of processing and movement.

 <!-- I use a software sustainability approach also influenced by a personal modification of permaculture computing ideas and ideas of free software and open document approaches.
 The very nature of working with video is time consuming. -->
 <!-- There is sometimes a danger of imagining how a new data gathering tool could be useful but then not being aware of all of the potential pitfalls which can make processing the data time consuming.
 Also  -->
 <!-- On a personal note, I sometimes like the challenges involved and sometimes find them infuriating.
 It can be like a specialist knowledge which you can use as a currency, or as a hidden knowledge that you take pride in sharing. -->